Adaptive Multi-Mode Out-of-Distribution Detection for Trajectory Prediction in Autonomous Vehicles: Problem Formulation: Multi-Modal QCD

-In trajectory prediction, $\epsilon_t$ can possibly be defined in multiple ways, depending on the metrics chosen to evaluate the trajectory prediction models.
-We adopt three standard metrics~\cite{kim2020multi, deo2018convolutional}: \begin{itemize} \item \emph{Average Displacement Error (ADE):} mean $\ell_2$ distance between predicted and ground-truth positions across the prediction horizon. \item \emph{Final Displacement Error (FDE):} $\ell_2$ distance at the final prediction step, highlighting long-horizon accuracy. \item \emph{Root Mean Squared Error (RMSE):} square root of the average squared deviation, which penalizes large errors and is sensitive to outliers or abrupt shifts. \end{itemize}
+In trajectory prediction, $\epsilon_t$ may be defined in different ways depending on the chosen evaluation metric.
+We adopt three standard metrics~\cite{kim2020multi}: \begin{itemize} \item \emph{Average Displacement Error (ADE):} mean $\ell_2$ distance between predicted and ground-truth positions across the prediction horizon. \item \emph{Final Displacement Error (FDE):} $\ell_2$ distance at the final prediction step, highlighting long-horizon accuracy. \item \emph{Root Mean Squared Error (RMSE):} square root of the average squared deviation, which penalizes large errors and is sensitive to outliers or abrupt shifts. \end{itemize}